robin-rpr/calos/README.rst

 Use our GitLab page: https://gitlab.com/charliecloud

-Bug reports and feature requests should be filed as “Issues”.
-Questions, comments, support requests, and everything else should use our “Discussions”.
+Bug reports and feature requests should be filed as "Issues".
+Questions, comments, support requests, and everything else should use our "Discussions".
-Don't worry if you put something in the wrong place; we’ll be more than happy to help regardless.
+Don't worry if you put something in the wrong place; we'll be more than happy to help regardless.

 We also have mailing lists for users and developers: